 A module’s source code changes between versions as it continues to develop over time; patches, major upgrades, etc..
 The source server retrieves the appropriate files from the source control server.

-To use source server, the application must be source indexed; e.g. must embed version-control path and version-number information into a PDB file.
-A PDB file, also known as Symbols, helps map the compile code and point to the right file.
+To use a source server, the application must be source indexed; e.g. must embed version-control path and version-number information into a PDB file.
+A PDB file, also known as Symbols, helps map the compiled code and point to the right file.

 Once your repository is configured for source serving, your dev environment (ex.
 Visual Studio) must also be configured to allow source server debugging.

 What is SourceLink?